iilegacyyii/hackhub-docs/docs/README.md

 ### version

-The version of the service running on the port.
+The version of the service listening on the port number.

 **Definition:**
 ```js